vigetlabs/viget-deployment/README.md

     $ cap production logs:tail -s file=cron

+#### Remote Rails console

+This is not available by default.
+To use this feature, load this recipe in the appropriate environment(s) or main `./config/deploy.rb` with:

+    # config/deploy/integration
+    load 'rails_console'

+To use it, it will default to using the current environment (stage) name.

+    $ cap integration rails:console

 ## Deployment

 In the interest of simplicity, this tool provides only a few top-level commands: